 The existing plans were clearly unsuitable.
 But having reviewed the recommendation made by the other adviser, we had concerns with this too.

 Secondly, whilst past performance is no indicator of the future, the portfolio that was being recommended to him had very much under performed.
-Had he invested into this portfolio and continued to be disappointed, due to the charging structure of the wealth management firm, he would have had little option but to incur further advice costs to move.
-On top of this there would have been an exit penalty in the first few years.
+Had he invested into this portfolio and continued to be disappointed, he would have suffered further advice costs and an exit penalty to move.

-As always, we made our findings clear with evidence in our report.
-We recommended a clear strategy for his pension and future retirement with a selection of quality funds from the wider investment market.
+Our detailed report recommended a clear strategy for his pension and future retirement with a selection of quality funds from the wider investment market.
 We review these alongside his wider financial circumstances and changing life plans each year.
 He is delighted with the portfolio and flexibility it affords him and we look forward to helping him to move into retirement in a few years time.